nimaid/LPHK/NewCommands.md

  * 'repeats' : A dictionary of loop counters for `REPEAT` commands
  * 'original' : A dictionary of the starting values for `REPEAT` commands
  * 'labels' : A dictionary of the label names and locations within the script
- * 'm_pos' : A tuple containing the saved mouse position
+ * SYM_MOUSE : A tuple containing the saved mouse position
- * 'g_vars' : A tuple containing the lock object and the dictionary of global variables
+ * SYM_GLOBAL : A tuple containing the lock object and the dictionary of global variables
- * 'l_vars' : A dictionary containing local variables
+ * SYM_LOCAL : A dictionary containing local variables
- * 'stack' : A mutable tuple containing the local stack
+ * SYM_STACK : A mutable tuple containing the local stack

 The symbol table can be modified in the `Validation` and/or `Run` methods.